chingchenn/chingchenn/README.md

 I am currently a PhD student at the Seismological Laboratory, California Institute of Technology (Caltech), CA, USA (2025-)

+Not looking for networking or collaborations at the moment.
+Only reach out if it's truly urgent!!!

 ## Research Experience

 **Research Assistant** — Institute of Earth Sciences, Academia Sinica, Taipei, Taiwan (2022–2024)